 · Students produce a narration of their poster, so must have a microphone

-· Students will need instructions for downloading the Panopto recorder, recording their video, uploading their video to Panopto, and adding their video within a Blackboard discussion
+· Students will need instructions for downloading the Panopto recorder, recording their video, uploading their video to Panopto, and adding their video within a Canvas discussion

 · Works best if poster is already in dimensions that display well on-screen (best with Powerpoint)

-· Students can comment on each others’ videos via the Discussion Board
+· Students can comment on each others’ videos via the Discussions

 · Students must be scheduled to present at a specific time with their peers in attendance